rht-labs/enablement-docs/1-the-manual-menace/README.md

 ```bash
 $ git checkout exercise1/git-nexus templates/nexus.yml
 ```
-The tempate contains all the things needed to setup a persistent nexus server, exposing a service and route while also creating the persistent volume needed.
+The template contains all the things needed to setup a persistent nexus server, exposing a service and route while also creating the persistent volume needed.
 Have a read through the template; at the bottom you'll see a collection of parameters we will pass to the template.

 4. Add some parameters for running the template by creating a new file in the `params` directory.
 ```bash